yarml/HeliumOS/README.md

 Current documentation for HeliumOS can be found in [docs/].

 Below is a list of some key documentations:
-* [Code Style]
+* [Code Style] (Boring)
-* [Memory management]
+* [Memory management] (I hate memory management)
+* [Filesystem] (My personal favorite)

 # Contributions
-If by any chance you are interested in the project you are free to fork, modify and make a pull request to merge.
-Be it bug fixing, or new features, everything is welcome (But nobody will anyway, I feel like I'm talking to myself, this is embarassing, I'm so lonely 🫤.
-Also it's my birthday 🥳).
+If by any chance you are interested in this project, you are free to study, fork, modify, and open a pull request.
+Any type of work is welcome, be it bug fixes(there exist many!), new features, or documentation.

+# Contact
+You can contact me in case you want more details about the project, or just wanna chat about anything.

+- Discord: yarm#1814
+- Email: youssefharmal@gmail.com

 # Source directory structure
 * ## [buildsys/]